 - Tenthly, Lack of interest in almost all daily activities or hobbies, including sexual activity

-- Twelthly, Cramps, headaches and digestive problems which persist even with treatment
+- Twelthly, Cramps, headaches, and digestive problems persist even with treatment

 - Biological differences